Five inheritance tax planning tips to help manage the inheritance tax payable on your estate

-1. Make the most of your allowances
+1. Make the most of your gift allowances

-Some gifts are no longer included in your estate for IHT purposes:
+Our first inheritance tax planning tip is to think about giving away some of your estate, as some gifts are no longer included in your estate for IHT purposes:

 - Spouses or civil partners can gift any value to each other during their lifetime, as long as they are both domiciled in the UK.